Philip Tinari: Career

 Prior to arriving at UCCA in 2011, Tinari worked as China representative for Art Basel, and lecturer in art criticism at the China Central Academy of Fine Arts.
 He is a contributing editor at Artforum, having launched the magazine's Chinese edition artforum.com.cn in 2008.
 In 2009 he launched LEAP, "the international art magazine of contemporary China," and edited the magazine until 2012.
 He has written and lectured extensively on contemporary art in China, in particular on the artist Ai Weiwei.

 Tinari joined UCCA as director in 2011, and assumed the concurrent post of CEO in 2017.
 At UCCA, Tinari oversees an exhibition program devoted to established and emerging artists both Chinese and international, aimed at UCCA's annual public of approximately a million visitors.
 Under his leadership the institution has built its international reputation and successfully transitioned from the ownership of its founders Guy and Myriam Ullens to that of a council of Chinese and international patrons.
 In 2018 he led the museum through the opening of a second location, UCCA Dune, in Beidaihe, China.
 A third location, UCCA Edge, is planned to open at the heart of Shanghai in spring 2021.

+Other activities

 Tinari serves on advisory boards including the Guggenheim Asian Art Council and the gallery committee at the Asia Society Hong Kong Center.
 He is a World Economic Forum Young Global Leader and a fellow of the Public Intellectuals Program of the National Committee on US-China Relations.

+Tinari was a member of the jury that selected Lubaina Himid as recipient of the Maria Lassnig Prize in 2023.